mbr/unleash/README.rst

   * Check out the latest version tag into a temporary directory.
   * Build a source package.
   * Upload and sign it (``python setup.py sdist -s -i code``).
+  * Upload the documentation, if present, to pythonhosted.org (PyPI).
   * Push the associated git tag to origin.
   * Clean up the temporary directory.